joehart2001/spinit/README.md

 # spinit

-`spinit` assigns **initial magnetic moments** for spin-polarized DFT calculations using local chemistry, topology, and geometry heuristics on `ase.Atoms` structures.
+`spinit` seeds **initial magnetic moments** to `ase.Atoms` using local chemistry, topology, and geometry criteria to provide physically motivated spin initialisation.
+This is useful for e.g. spin-polarised DFT of large strucutres where spins cannot (reasonably) be manually assigned.

-It is designed for carbon-rich systems (graphenic, nanoporous, amorphous carbon) and mixed chemistries containing heteroatoms (H/O/N/other).
+It is designed for carbon-rich systems, including graphenic, nanoporous, and amorphous carbon, as well as mixed chemistries containing heteroatoms such as H, O, and N.

 ## Scientific Scope

-`spinit` is a **heuristic seed generator** for SCF initialization.
+`spinit` is a **heuristic spin seed generator**.

 - It does not prove magnetic ground states.
 - It provides physically motivated initial spin patterns to improve exploration of plausible spin solutions.